891 Keith Street NW, Suite 7 Cleveland, Tennessee 37311

 Phlebotomy technicians must like challenge and responsibility.
 They must also be accurate, work well under pressure and communicate effectively.
 Because they work directly with patients, they must notice and relay any important information gained during interactions to doctors, nurses and laboratory professionals.
 Phlebotomists must also be able to utilize fine motor skills by working with small objects and having steady hands.

 Phlebotomy technicians work in hospitals, laboratories, physician's offices, donation facilities and other health care settings where blood is taken and analyzed.
-Some technicians travel to call on patients who are homebound.
-Much work time is spent standing and walking, and they must be comfortable both in the calm, clinical laboratory setting, as well as interacting with patients who are often stressed by the procedure.
+Some technicians even travel to patients who are homebound.
+Much work time is spent standing and walking.
+They must be comfortable both in the clinical laboratory setting, as well as interacting with patients who are often stressed by the procedure.

-At Prepare To Care Training Center, we strive to provide a setting and atmosphere of professionalism and confidence in each student.
+At Matrix Medical Training Center, we strive to provide a setting and atmosphere of professionalism and confidence in each student.
 Our program makes each student eligible for certification through the National Healthcareer Association - offering quality certification and continuing education services which have gained recognition and meet the mark of approval.